EgbieAndersonUku1/myBlog/README.md

  tests is not worth writing.

- Installing and running (run the commands on the command line)
+ Installing and running (run the commands on the command line.)
  --------------------------------------------------------------------------------

  1) To run the blog you can either create a virtual environment on your computer or not.
 Note this is optional.